Azure/azure-sdk-for-java/sdk/jdbc/azure-identity-providers-jdbc-mysql/README.md

 ### Include the package

-Now the package is not included in the `azure-sdk-bom`, so it can only be included via a direct dependency.
+The package is not part of the `azure-sdk-bom` now, so it can only be included via a direct dependency.

 #### Include direct dependency